trustwallet/developer/wallet-core/rpc-requirements.md

 - [ ] query blockchain status (block height etc)
 - [ ] send raw transaction

-## for blockatlas:
+## for Block Atlas:

-We need API or RPC to:
+At first, please read [Block Atlas Developer Guide](blockatlas/newblockchain.md), We need API or RPC to:

-- [ ] query sent / received transactions for an account / address
+- [ ] query sent / received list of transactions for an account / address
 - [ ] query transactions in a block

 ## Example